FinnishCancerRegistry/popEpi/cran-comments.md

 Maintainer: 'Joonas Miettinen <joonas.miettinen@cancer.fi>' New submission

 I cannot install qpdf on this computer.
+This passed without messages using devtools::win_build().
 The latter I assume to be inconsequential.